navintiwari358/navintiwari358/README.md

 - 🌱 I’m currently learning ... development
 - 📫 How to reach me ...end
 - 😄 Pronouns: ...jai shree ram
-- ⚡ Fun fact: ...tenge tenge
+- ⚡ Fun fact: ...chin tapak dum dum

 <!---
 navintiwari358/navintiwari358 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.